-In addition to its central collider, the ILC accelerator can host a number of additional detectors, including detectors for fixed-target experiments and beam dump experiments and remote detectors observing collider events.
+In addition to its central collider, the ILC accelerator can host a number of additional detectors, including detectors for fixed-target experiments and beam dump experiments.
 These can provide the setting for a multi-faceted program.
-The main purpose of these experiments will be to search for dark sector particles interacting only feebly with the Standard Model, as motivated by many dark matter models, as well as by models addressing the baryon-anti baryon asymmetry problem, the strong CP problem, and the hierarchy problem.
+The main purpose of these experiments will be to search for dark sector particles interacting only feebly with the Standard Model.
 The intense and high-energy electron and positron beams that the ILC makes available also have uses in nuclear and hadron physics and in studies of strong-field QED.
 They can also provide resources for developing advanced electron and positron accelerators.

-In this chapter, we will present the variety of fixed-target and remote experiments that could be mounted at the ILC site and estimate their potential both for dark sector searches and for other issues.
+In this chapter, we will present the variety of fixed-target and remote experiments that could be mounted at the ILC site and estimate their potential both for dark sector searches and for other physics questions.